-The combined program is a five-year program leading to a BA in Honors Business Administration (HBA) and a BA (Honors) with Honors Specialization in Global Development Studies.
-In Years 1 and 2, students are registered in Huron University College in the Faculty of Arts and Social Science and follow the normal curriculum for the Honors Specialization module.
+The combined program is a five-year program leading to a BA in Honours Business Administration (HBA) and a BA (Honours) with Honours Specialization in Global Development Studies.
+In Years 1 and 2, students are registered in Huron University College in the Faculty of Arts and Social Science and follow the normal curriculum for the Honours Specialization module.
 In Year 3, students are registered in the HBA program.
 Students are registered in the combined program for Years 4 and 5.
 The combined program is outlined below.
-Students in the combined program must meet the language requirement for graduation with an Honors Specialization in Global Development Studies from the Centre for Global Studies.
+Students in the combined program must meet the language requirement for graduation with an Honours Specialization in Global Development Studies from the Centre for Global Studies.
 (See Centre for Global Studies section of the Calendar for details.)

 In addition, students must attain a minimum weighted rounded average of 78% in the first year of the HBA.
 For students who have completed more than 10.0 credits prior to registration in HBA1, a minimum overall average of 80% is required in the 10.0 courses taken in Years 2 and 3, with no mark less than 60% and a minimum mark of 70% in Business Administration 2257.
 Applications for the combined degrees must be made on-line to the HBA Program by the published deadlines for Ivey.
 The Ivey School's Advanced Entry Opportunity (AEO) students are also eligible to apply to the combined degrees.
 Entrance to the combined degrees is competitive and limited.

 Students graduating with the Honours Specialization must satisfy the language requirement in one of the following ways: